[Skip to Content]

 • Write down this number and subtract your chest measurement from it.
 The difference between the numbers is a way of figuring out your cup size.
 If the difference between the two numbers is less than 1 inch, your cup size is AA.
 If it's 1 inch, your cup size is A; 2 inches, you're a B; 3 inches you're a C, and so on.
 For instance, if your cup measurement was 33 and your chest measurement was 32, that's a 1-inch difference.
 Your bra size is 32A.

-• If your chest measurement comes out as an odd number (such as 31 inches or 33 inches), it's usually a good rule to round down to the next number.
+• If your chest measurement comes out as an odd number (like 31 inches or 33 inches), it's best to round down to the next number.
 Most bras have a few sets of adjustable hooks and eyes, so you can adjust the tightness.
-It's a good idea to round down, rather than round up, since bras tend to stretch over time.
+It's a good idea to round down, rather than round up, because bras tend to stretch over time.

 What Kind of Bra to Buy?

-These days, many girls' first bra is a sports bra, a type of bra worn by active women of any age.
+Many girls' first bra is a sports bra, a type of bra worn by active women of any age.
 Sports bras prevent breasts from jiggling around when a woman is playing sports or exercising.
 Because they're flatter in the cup area, sports bras also make good first bras for many girls.
-In fact, because of sports bras, and dresses and tops that have built-in bras, a girl might not need a training bra or a more traditional bra early on.
-Not all sports bras are alike, so a girl should try on a few to figure out which ones she prefers.
+In fact, because of sports bras, and dresses and tops that have built-in bras, a girl might not need a more traditional bra early on.
+Not all sports bras are alike, so try on a few to figure out which ones you prefer.

 Other bras may have more structured cups and some come with padding inside.
-Minimizer bras are also available for girls who want their breasts to appear smaller.
+Minimizer bras are also available for anyone who wants their breasts to appear smaller.
 These bras are usually made of thicker fabric with bigger backs and straps.